What Does Over, Short, and Damaged (OS&D) Mean (and How to Handle It)

 • Uneven roads

-Highways with these qualities can inadvertently cause damage to freight.
-Driving over loosegravel can cause cargo to fall down or bang against other types of packages and pallets.
-Potholes in a road or highway can send a shockwave through a trailer.
-This can also cause similar types of damage to goods.
+Driving over loose gravel can cause cargo to fall down or bang against other types of packages and pallets.
+Potholes in a road or highway can send a shockwave through a trailer that causes freight to tip over.

 Uneven roads can pose a threat to freight as well.
 If a highway isn’t perfectly level, it can be easy for packages inside a trailer to tip over.
 Despite road quality not being the fault of the shipper, customers may still issue OS&D claims if their freight is damaged for these reasons.